ctu-vras/movie_publisher/movie_publisher/README.md

 - `fix_bag_timestamps`: A batch script that rewrites bag files so that the message publication time is taken from the message header.
 This allows you to generate bagfile data at high speed and then reprocess them to have more suitable publication timestamps.
-- `merge.py`: A copy of [srv_tools/merge.py](https://github.com/srv/srv_tools/blob/kinetic/bag_tools/scripts/merge.py)
-which is not available in indigo.

 ## movie_publisher_node and nodelet movie_publisher/movie_publisher_nodelet